stakewise/v3-sdk/documentation/quick-start/deposit-to-vault.md

 id: deposit-to-vault
 title: Deposit to vault
 sidebar_position: 2
-description: Deposit ETH into a StakeWise vault using the SDK — client-side browser wallet and backend custodial wallet integration examples.
+description: Deposit ETH into a StakeWise vault using the SDK - client-side browser wallet and backend custodial wallet integration examples.
 ---

 # Deposit to vault

 This guide demonstrates two different approaches for depositing into a vault:

-### 1. Client-Side (Browser Wallet)
+## How to deposit from a browser wallet

 Use this method when users connect their non-custodial wallet (like MetaMask) directly in the browser.